bananacode-co/nodejs-learning-journey/day1/day1.md

 * Is fast and easy to get started.
 * Easy to setup developent eviroment.
 * Small learning curve from the JS experience.
 * When Node.js needs to perform an I/O operation, like reading from the network, access a database or the filesystem, instead of blocking the thread Node.js will resume the operations when the response comes back, instead of wasting CPU cycles waiting.
+In other words nodejs can do high througput IO operations compared with threaded systems.
 * This allows Node.js to handle thousands of concurrent connections with a single server without introducing the burden of managing threads concurrency, which would be a major source of bugs.
 * Node.js has a unique advantage because millions of frontend developers that write JavaScript for the browser are now able to run the server-side code and frontend-side code without the need to learn a completely different language.
 * Uses npm as a package manager wich is  used by over 11,000,000 JavaScript developers around the world and around 1055196 modules (2019).

 ## When does nodejs was born ?